 The Virginia 30 Day Fund’s work has been covered extensively throughout Virginia and the nation, including by CBS News, Fox Business, The Washington Post, Parade, Tribune News Service, the Richmond Times-Dispatch, the Virginian-Pilot, Washington Business Journal, Virginia Business, WMAL radio, the Roanoke Times, the Free-Lance Star, the Daily Press and scores of additional local television, radio and print stories, reaching an audience of millions.

 Our aggressive earned media strategy has helped the Virginia 30 Day Fund succeed by driving both donations to the group and applications for assistance.
-As of July 29, the Virginia 30 Day Fund has assisted more than 600 small businesses throughout Virginia and has raised over $3 million, all of which will go into the hands of small business owners thanks to the group’s zero-overhead approach.
+As of Thanksgiving, the Virginia 30 Day Fund has assisted more than 750 small businesses throughout Virginia and has raised over $3.25 million, all of which will go into the hands of small business owners thanks to the group’s zero-overhead approach.